MasDennis/rajawali3d.org/src/content/getting-started/0.9/17-importing-obj-files/index.md

 If it still throws errors check if there are any funny characters or unsupported texture formats (like bmp).

-Just as a reminder, here’s the code that takes care of the parsing:
+Just as a reminder, here's the code that takes care of the parsing:
 ```
 ObjParser objParser = new ObjParser(mContext.getResources(), mTextureManager, R.raw.myobject_obj);
 objParser.parse();